abpframework/abp/docs/en/Community-Articles/2024-03-02-Using-Testcontainers-In-ABP-Unit-Test/POST.md

 }
 ```

-The MongoDb unit tests results will be like the following:
+The MongoDB unit tests results will be like the following:

 ![mongodb](mongodb.png)